If you’re following this blog for some time, you certainly understand that minimalism is leading the way we travel and live.

 Some of them are writers and bloggers, both on Instagram and Pinterest; I will give you only one link for each one of them to keep it simple and to allow you have a wide range of material in the same time.
 I also want to invite you to do your research.
 These are the starting points, not the finishing line!

 Barbara is all in one of what I already mentioned: both simple and having a wide range of material to present minimalism.
 She will guide you and inspire you daily in various aspects of everyday life, allowing each one to find what suits him/her/them.

 Pinterest minimalism with @simplyfiercely

 For her considerable knowledge and experience over the years and the road.
 She certainly has many kilometres both on her “minimalimeter” and milometer… The lady is offering her wisdom after Barbara’s inspiration it’s the perfect addition!
-A plus, is that she travels!
+A plus is that she travels!

 Minimalism in a book with Dominique Loreau

 She was the first one, in my case anyway.
-Because she was already into sharing minimalism long before the others and maybe a little bit because she is French, but don’t worry this book is translated in English!
+Because she was already into sharing minimalism long before the others and maybe a little bit because she is French, but don’t worry this book is translated into English!
 Anyway, this book is a kind of minimalism bible or dictionary.
 Very easy to use, read.
 Simply perfect!

 A blog and classes about minimalism with Courtney Carver

 With “Be more with Less” because she is a great teacher, especially for the beginners.
 I want to say also because of her primary motivation: her health.
 This, I think, is a fascinating approach because it’s so much more powerful than adding simplicity to our lives.

 As I said, this is a starting point for an endless journey.
 Not in a negative way, but because simplicity like fitness is something you have to keep to.
 Just remember that a little walk each day is far easier than a huge one time jump from one cliff to another.